My Self-Drive Faroe Islands Itinerary

 The waterfront of Tórshavn

 Spend the first half of your day at Tjóðsavnið.
-The ticket includes entrance into the main museum covering the country’s culture and natural history, an old farmhouse, and a whaling museum.
-I recommended this at the beginning of your visit because this museum answered many questions that I had been pondering our whole trip.
+The ticket includes entrance into the main museum, which covers the country’s culture and natural history, an old farmhouse, and a whaling museum.
+I recommended this at the beginning of your visit because this museum answered many questions I had been pondering our whole trip.

 Alternatively, save this visit for the first rained-out day, which you will likely have many of.
 Speaking of this, pack your waterproof rain pants and lightweight rain jacket for this trip.